LMedez/ApiFood/README.md

 # Food Application
-This is a clean architecture app example that consume the api REST [spoonacular](https://spoonacular.com/food-api) and is built with
+This is a clean architecture app example that consume the api REST [spoonacular](https://spoonacular.com/food-api) and is built with:

  - Coroutines
  - MVVM